 Science, Leahurst Campus, University of Liverpool, Chester High Road, CH64 7TE, Neston, United Kingdom (Monné Rodríguez, Chantrey, Verin); North of England Zoological Society, Chester Zoo, United Kingdom (Unwin).
 Correspondence should be directed to Dr. R. Verin (rverin@liverpool.ac.uk)

-Abstract: was in condition
+Abstract: This brief communication describes a congenital truncus arteriosus diagnosed in a 1 month old Eastern black rhinoceros.
+Since the first day of life the animal was underweight and from the 22nd day presented with respiratory clinical signs that exacerbated with time leading eventually to collapse and death.
+Post-mortem examination revealed a single truncus arteriosus originating from the right ventricle giving origin to two separated pulmonary arteries and aorta with the ventricular septum showing a focal and completely communicating defect between the right and left ventricles.
+Based on the macroscopical examination and current human classifications the truncus arteriosus was classified as type III or A2.
+According to the authors knowledge this is the first description of a persistent truncus arteriosus in an Eastern black rhino.

+Keywords: Truncus arteriosus, congenital, histopathology, Eastern black rhinoceros (Diceros bicornis Michaeli).

 BRIEF COMMUNICATION

 A one-month and three-day old female Eastern black rhinoceros (Diceros bicornis michaeli) born in captivity at Chester Zoo (UK), was presented at one month old and below the average expected weight for an animal of that age.
 The calf was born to a dam in good body condition with no evidence underlying disease.
 The pregnancy was unremarkable.
 The birth occurred without complications and the calf stood one hour after been delivered and started suckling one hour later.
 Both dam and calf were kept in separate enclosures.
-Apart from mild stiffness of the hind limbs the calf did not show symptoms of illness until the 22nd day after birth when the it was observed sneezing.
+Apart from mild stiffness of the hind limbs the calf did not show symptoms of illness until the 22nd day after birth when it was observed sneezing.
 From that day onwards the sneezing persisted and progressively exacerbated.
 Two days before death the calf was reported with sudden onset of lethargy, laboured breathing with hyperpnoea (60-70 bpm) and thermography imaging revealed cold spots.
 Separation from the dam was decided for supplementary milk replacement and to perform further physical investigation.
 The calf did not oppose any resistance to be caught, the rectal temperature was 35.1 ºC and despite the animal showed initial interest for the milk it did not show suckling reflex.
 The respiratory distress got worsen and eventually the calf collapsed with no response to resuscitation attempts.